KingJamesSong/DifferentiableSVD/README.md

 computing smooth SVD gradients are investigated.
 We also propose a new GCP meta-layer that uses SVD in the forward pass, and Pad\'e approximants in the backward propagation to compute the gradients.
 The results of the so-called SVD-Pad\'e achieve state-of-the-art results.

 ## Differentiable SVD Methods
-We implement a variety of end-to-end SVD methods in this repository.
+As the backward algorithm of SVD is prone to have numerical instability, we implement a variety of end-to-end SVD methods by manipulating the backward algortihms in this repository.
 They include:
-- SVD-Pad\'e:
+- SVD-Pad\'e: use Pad\'e approximants to closely approximate the gradient.
+It is proposed in our [ICCV21 paper](https://arxiv.org/abs/2105.02498).
-- SVD-Taylor:
+- SVD-Taylor: use Taylor polynomial to approximate the smooth gradient.
+It is proposed in our [ICCV21 paper](https://arxiv.org/abs/2105.02498) and the [TPAMI journal](https://arxiv.org/abs/2104.03821).
-- SVD-PI:
+- SVD-PI: use Power Iteration (PI) to approximate the gradients.
+It is proposed in the [NeurIPS19 paper](https://arxiv.org/abs/1906.09023).
-- SVD-Newton:
+- SVD-Newton: use the gradient of the Newton-Schulz iteration.
-- SVD-Trunc:
+- SVD-Trunc: set a upper limit of the gradient and apply truncation
-- SVD-TopN:
+- SVD-TopN: select the Top-N eigenvalues and abandon the rest.
-- SVD-Original:
+- SVD-Original: ordinary SVD gradients with overflow check

 In the task of global covaraince pooling, the SVD-Pad\'e achieves the best performances.
 You are free to try other methods in your research.

 ## Citation